jgillich/foliage3d/README.md

 output into a *MeshSpawner* node.
 To assign a mesh, click on the *MeshSpawner* and add at least one mesh in the sidebar on the right.
 This should spawn meshes in the 3D viewport.
 Click the save button under *Foliage3D* to save the meshes into your terrain data, or clear to delete them.

-## Performance

-This plugin uses threads and should perform decently up to a certain size.
-A bounding box is drawn around all shapes, therfore it is recommended to only use shapes in close proximity to each other.
-Creating a very large number of points (e.g. to spawn grass) and comparing them with e.g. the *Difference* or *Prune* nodes will take considerable time.

-A C++ rewrite of core nodes has been put on hold because I am not an experienced C++ programmer and I have concerns that it will deter potential contributors.

 ## Nodes

 #### SurfaceSampler